vanhoangkha/Networking-fundamentals/Day40_DHCP.md

-# 39. DHCP (Dynamic Host Cấu hình Giao thức)
+# 39. DHCP (DYNAMIC HOST CONFIGURATION GIAO THỨC)

 Mục đích của DHCP

-- DHCP is used to allow HOSTS to automatically / dynamically learn various aspects of their Mạng Cấu hình; without MANUAL / STATIC Cấu hình
+- DHCP is used to allow HOSTS to automatically / dynamically learn various aspects of their Network Configuration; without MANUAL / STATIC Configuration
 - It is an ESSENTIAL part of modern NETWORKS
-    - When you connect a phone / laptop to WiFi, do you ask your Mạng admin which Địa chỉ IP, Mạng con MASK, Mặc định Gateway, etc the phone / laptop should use ?
+    - When you connect a phone / laptop to WiFi, do you ask your Network admin which Địa chỉ IP, Network con MASK, Default Gateway, etc the phone / laptop should use ?
 - Typically used for CLIENT devices (workstations, phones, etc)
 - DEVICES (such as ROUTERS, SERVERS, etc) are usually MANUALLY configured
 - In small NETWORKS (such as Home NETWORKS), the Router typically acts as the DHCP SERVER for HOSTS in the LAN